gdaxsucks/GDAX8949/README.md

 ## Using this stupid shit
 You need to fucking download your reports for ETH, LTC, BTC, or whatever the fuck else you traded.
 Then you need to download your USD report.
-What's that you say, you traded ETC for LTC or BTC?
+What's that you say, you traded cryptocurrencies for other cryptocurrencies instead of fucking dollars?
 Well fuck, I don't even know if this shit is going to help you.
 I don't even want to fucking think about your predicament.
 This is for regular fucking trades for regular fucking fiat currency.
 Yeah I said fiat, you like that, you stupid little crypto fuck?